mycloudfun/myapp/README.md

-# myapp
+# MyApp

-MyApp Argo CD Example
+This is the MyApp Argo CD Example